 The Australasian Recycling Label is an evidence-based system for Australia and New Zealand, that provides you with easy to understand recycling information when you need it most.
 It removes confusion, saves you time and reduces waste going to landfill.

 There are three types of labels:

 Why Do We Need It?

 The Australasian Recycling Label removes recycling confusion.
-And when we dispose of our waste correctly, we keep contamination out of the waste stream and recyclable material away from landfill.
+When we dispose of our waste correctly, we keep contamination out of the recycling stream and recyclable material away from landfill.

-Unlike other labels, the Australasian Recycling Label is an evidence based system underpinned by the Packaging Recyclability Evaluation Portal (PREP).
-Because not all packaging is created equal, not all recycling labels should be the same.
+Unlike other labels, the Australasian Recycling Label is an evidence-based system underpinned by the Packaging Recyclability Evaluation Portal (PREP).
+As not all packaging is created equal, not all recycling labels should be the same.
 It is not possible for a piece of packaging to have the Australasian Recycling Label without a PREP assessment that backs up disposal claims.

 Packaging recyclability is much more than just the material it is made of.
-Things like shape, weight, inks, glues etc… The Australasian Recycling Label takes all of this into consideration as well as the amount of the population that has access for that item to be recycled via their kerbside recycling collection service.
+Things like shape, weight, inks and glues, can impact the recyclability of an item.
+The Australasian Recycling Label takes all of this into consideration as well as the amount of the population that has access for that item to be recycled via their kerbside recycling collection service.

 Like what you are watching?